 A tutor report can be put in place to monitor attendance, punctuality or behaviour.
-It will be set up and monitored by the relevant tutor and/or mentor, following discussion with their School Achievement Leader.
-Tutors and mentors are required to contact home when placing a student on a tutor report.
+It will be set up and monitored by the relevant tutor and/or mentor, following discussion with their SAL.
+Tutors and mentors will contact home when placing a student on a tutor report.